 As well as his joy in working with the churches in his area, he has a passion for theatre and delights in being an honorary chaplain to various theatres.

-Each Bishop works closely with his Archdeacon(s) and has office support from his own PA as well as the Bishop's Chaplain and Secretary, based in Lichfield.
+Each Bishop works closely with their Archdeacon(s) and has office support from their own PA as well as from the Bishop's Chaplain and Secretary who are based in the Bishop of Lichfield's office.

 PA to the Bishop of Lichfield.